 Related: You might also be interested in the Sony Alpha A6500 mirrorless digital camera that prides itself in its body image stabilization and accurate AF system.

 Those with big hands will find the Bloggie a bit smallish, but not annoyingly so.
 It comes in a plush-like box that mirrors the edges of the camera and makes it easy to grip.
 The Bloggie has internal memory only (8GB), and recharges through a USB port (you do get an accessory USB cable).
 Press a notch on the bottom to eject the USB tab or do the reverse when done.
 But, to be recognized by the computer, make sure it’s turned on first.

 With that said, I got a message on my Mac that there was a firmware update.
-While I downloaded that, I clicked on the icon of the bloggie that held the manual and software (Mac users have to do a download instead for the software).
-The software lets you transfer video and stills with ease or upload them to social networking sites: those who don’t want to bother can transfer the content directly from camera instead.
+While I downloaded that, I clicked on the icon of the Bloggie that held the manual and software (Mac users have to do a download for the software).
+The software lets you transfer video and stills with ease or upload them to social networking sites: those who don’t want to bother can transfer the content directly from the camera instead.

 The camera is compact but big enough not to slip as you use it — I found that I could shoot fairly competently with one hand, although for video two are best to avoid shaking.
 Such things as auto stabilization and other special functions aren’t found here.
 I started by shooting in 2D and the experience was pretty comparable to that of a quality “point and shoot” camera.
 One that had a quick enough response time when used to shoot photos, as I found out while following my Cavalier King Charles Auggie around until he was disgusted with me and went back to sleep on the couch.